-As you have assembled your Vego Garden beds, the next task is to fill the beds before planting.
+As you have assembled your Vego organic gardening raised beds, the next task is to fill the beds before planting.
 One of the most common questions we see from new gardeners is how to fill a new raised bed and still save money.
 Many different methods are out there that work great!
 From our experience, the Hugelkulture method has been the easiest and most cost-efficient method to use.

 Hugelkultur is the process of burying organic garden waste material under the soil to save on cost.
 This usually includes large rotting logs, sticks and other debris.
 These organic matters will decompose over time, and plants root will travel deeper into soil to obtain the nutrition.
 They will also work as a big sponge and hold water to maintain optimum moisture level.

 In the Hugelkulture method, the large pieces are are laid at the bottom and they will take a lot longer to decompose.
 In the picture above, the piling logs may take up to 5 years before the base sponge can turn into rich wonderful soil.
 The small pieces are put on top of the large pieces to fill space, such as branches and sticks, and then grass clippings, leaves and kitchen scraps.
 Compost and top soil are on the top 2 layers so you can start planting as the organic matters beneath them decompose.

 Hulgelkulture method has many advantages and has been proved to work great for gardeners around the world.

 - Turn Garden and Kitchen waste into useful material to fill garden beds and save money